 For serious web addicts, sometimes Chrome just doesn't do it.
 Dolphin is one of the more popular and, more importantly, more consistent browsers available on the Play Store.
 But some Nexus 5 owners weren't happy to see that their favorite alternate browser had a killer KitKat bug: it couldn't zoom in with the standard pinching gesture.
 After a bit of time in beta, the fix has now been applied to the stable build in version 10.1.2.

 Welcome to the latest entry in our Bonus Round series, wherein we tell you all about the new Android games of the day that we couldn't get to during our regular news rounds.
 Consider this a quick update for the dedicated gamers who can't wait for our bi-weekly roundups, and don't want to wade through a whole day's worth of news just to get their pixelated fix.
-Today we've got an interesting point-and-click adventure, a dual-stick MOBA game, a couple of puzzlers, and a free version of a AAA racer.
+Today we've got a Joe Dever game from the mind of Joe Dever (presented by Joe Dever), a puzzler with a Geometry Wars visual style, and a free-to-play strategy game.

 An XDA member recently unveiled serious vulnerabilities in all three root packages used to gain superuser access on devices.
 The developers have been contacted, and the two active projects are working to address the issues.
 If you're running an older version, you might want to get on the update train.

 According to cernekee on XDA, the vulnerabilities allow for a malicious app to obtain root access without going through the proper channels.